Wednesday, 30 September 2009

 The news is fresh - News sites update their content several times a day.

-- You can leave comments on a news article and therefore interact with the journalist or people with similar interests.
+It's interactive - You can leave comments on a news article and therefore interact with the journalist or people with similar interests.

 It's free